canyon289/canyon289.github.io/dev/content/DSGuide.md

 option for you.

 ## Hands on experience
-If you can find smoeone that will mentor you at your job that is by far the best option.
+If you can find someone that will mentor you at your job that is by far the best option.
 Nothing beats real world experience in learning how to actually do the job.
 You may need to refer to some of the learning above to get the fundamentals but experience is a great teacher.